Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Mathematical Background and Physical Phenomena

 In 1941, Jones~\cite{Jones} developed the Jones vector formalism, where polarization states are represented by a time independent complex vector drawn from Eq.~(\ref{Eq:E(t)}).
 Meaning that we can describe the polarization state of a polarized beam of light as

+where the constant initial phase $\phi_o$ has been absorbed by the individual phases of the $x$ and $y$ components.
 The complex nature of $\mathbf{E}_0$ provides a periodicity, so it allows us to map the variety of polarization states over the surface of a unit sphere known as the Poincaré sphere.
 The surface of the Poincaré sphere represents all possible polarizations states.
 Figure~\ref{fig:poincare} shows the Poincaré sphere, where a set of polarization states are shown to illustrate the mapping of different polarizations to the surface of the sphere.
 We follow the convention where right-handed and left-handed circular polarization states are mapped to the north and south poles, respectively, whereas linear polarization states are located along the equator.

 The transformation from the Jones vector to the Poincaré sphere representation is achieved through the Stokes vector parameters $S_1$, $S_2$, and $S_3$.
 So, with respect to the Jones formalism, the Stokes vector can be written as $S_1 = |E_{0x}|^2-|E_{0y}|^2$, $S_2 = 2\,\text{Re}\left(E_{0x}^*\, E_{0y}\right)$, and $S_3 = - 2\,\text{Im}\left(E_{0x}^*\, E_{0y}\right)$.
 In 1956, Pancharatnam~\cite{Pancharatnam} showed that the slow transition from one polarization state to another is accompanied by a phase shift that can be viewed as the geometry of the cycle in the surface of the Poincaré sphere.
 Therefore, the Stokes parameters offer the link between the Jones mathematical formalism and the geometric nature of the polarization of light.
 So now that we have defined the description of a polarization state and the relationship between a Jones vector and its position over the Poincaré sphere, we will explain how one polarization state can be transformed to produce another polarization state.